DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis: Experiments

-Specifically, compared with AttnGAN \cite{xu2018attngan} which employs cross-modal attention to fuse text and image features, our DF-GAN improves the IS metric from 4.36 to 5.10 and decreases the FID metric from 23.98 to 14.81 on the CUB dataset, and decreases FID from 35.49 to 21.42 on the COCO dataset.
-Compared with MirrorGAN \cite{qiao2019mirrorgan} and SD-GAN \cite{yin2019semantics} which employ cycle consistency and Siamese network to ensure text-image semantic consistency, our DF-GAN improves IS from 4.56 and 4.67 to 5.10 respectively on the CUB dataset.
-Compared with DM-GAN \cite{zhu2019dm} which introduces Memory Network to refine fuzzy image contents, our model also improves IS from 4.75 to 5.10 and decrease FID from 16.09 to 14.81 on CUB, and decrease FID from 32.64 to 21.42 on COCO.
-The quantitative comparisons of IS show that our proposed DF-GAN is able to synthesize higher-quality images from text descriptions.
+As shown in Table~\ref{table1}, compared with other leading models, our DF-GAN has a significant smaller Number of Parameters (NoP) but still achieves a competitive performance.
+Compared with AttnGAN \cite{xu2018attngan} which employs cross-modal attention to fuse text and image features, our DF-GAN improves the IS metric from 4.36 to 5.10 and decreases the FID metric from 23.98 to 14.81 on the CUB dataset.
+And our DF-GAN decreases FID from 35.49 to 19.32 on the COCO dataset.
+Compared with MirrorGAN \cite{qiao2019mirrorgan} and SD-GAN \cite{yin2019semantics} which employ cycle consistency and Siamese network to ensure text-image semantic consistency, our DF-GAN improves IS from 4.56 and 4.67 to 5.10. respectively on the CUB dataset.
+Compared with DM-GAN \cite{zhu2019dm} which introduces Memory Network to refine fuzzy image contents, our model also improves IS from 4.75 to 5.10 and decreases FID from 16.09 to 14.81 on CUB, and also decreases FID from 32.64 to 19.32 on the COCO.
+Moreover, compared with recent models which introduce extra knowledge, our DF-GAN still achieves a competitive performance.
+The quantitative comparisons prove that our model is much simpler but more effective.